Photographer

 The exhibition tackles themes such as connections to consumer society, technology, nature, and death, while also exploring more intimate relationships and transgenerational transmission.
 NEXUS is an itinerant project that creates connections between the landscapes of each artist, both physical and psychological, offering multiple perspectives on our inner and outer worlds.

-Both founders are Italian artists: Francesca resides in France, while Loredana, after years in London, has returned to Italy for personal reasons but continues to work internationally.
+Both founders are Italian artists: Francesca lives in France, while Loredana, after years in London, has returned to Italy for personal reasons but continues to work internationally.

 Alessandra Calò